Tha Thug Show

 Tha Thug Show is the third solo studio album by American rapper Slim Thug.
-It was released on November 30, 2010 through his Boss Hogg Outlawz label, distributed by eOne Music.
+It was released on November 30, 2010 through his Boss Hogg Outlawz label with distribution via eOne Music.

-Production was handled by Mr. Lee, Beanz & Kornbread, Cy Fyre, KC, Lex Luger, Midus, Nard & B, Play-N-Skillz, with Slim Thug himself serving as executive producer.
+Production was handled by Mr. Lee, Beanz & Kornbread, Cy Fyre, KC, Izzy the Kidd, Lex Luger, Midus, Nard & B, Play-N-Skillz, with Slim Thug himself serving as executive producer.
 It features guest appearances from Big Chief, Big K.R.I.T., B.o.B, Dallas Blocker, Devin the Dude, J-Dawg, Lil' Keke, Nipsey Hussle, Rick Ross, Yo Gotti and Z-Ro.

 In the United States, the album peaked at number 89 on the Billboard 200, number 17 on the Top R&B/Hip-Hop Albums, number 7 on the Top Rap Albums and number 5 on the Independent Albums charts.

 The album was supported by two singles: "Gangsta" and "So High".
 Its lead single reached only number 64 on the Hot R&B/Hip-Hop Songs chart, while the follow-up single made it to number 25 on the Bubbling Under Hot 100, number 35 on the Hot R&B/Hip-Hop Songs, number 19 on the Hot Rap Songs charts.